 Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2022.
 In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated 2013 Framework.
-Our management has concluded that, as of December 31, 2022, our internal control over financial reporting was not effective due to the material weakness noted above.
+Our management has concluded that, as of December 31, 2022, our internal control over financial reporting was effective.